trex58i/docker-ce-build/README.md

 Staging mode:
 This script is used to check the packages published by Docker on https://download-stage.docker.com are correct.
-It uses the same basis as **test.sh** but uses different images (test-staging-DEBS and test-staging-RPMS).
+It uses the same basis as **test.sh** but uses different images (test-repo-DEBS and test-repo-RPMS).

+Release mode:
+This script is used to check the packages published by Docker on https://download.docker.com are correct.

 - [test-launch.sh](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-launch.sh)